microsoft/forecasting/CONTRIBUTING.md

 **Rule 3.** To merge a new branch into the `staging` branch, please open a pull request (PR).

+**Rule 4.** The person who opens a PR should complete the PR, once it has been reviewed and all comments addressed.

+**Rule 5.** We will use *Squash and Merge* when completing PRs, to maintain a clean merge history on the repo.

-**Rule 4.** When a branch is merged into the `staging`, it must be deleted from the remote repository.
+**Rule 6.** When a branch is merged into the `staging`, it must be deleted from the remote repository.

 ```shell
 # Delete local branch